flyntwp/flynt-docs/features/introduction.md

 # Features

 With Wordpress, it is easy to create one large functions.php file, crammed full of all the custom logic your theme may need.
-This is messy!
+This can get messy.
 In Flynt, we split each piece of functionality into smaller, self-contained **feature** bundles.

 In most cases, features add global hooks and filters that affect the project on a global level.
 With this in mind, each feature is built with "drag and drop" reusability in mind.